 We want you to incorporate your implementations of the simplification algorithms described above into a program that will allow you to compare their behavior by systematically applying the algorithms to a variety of images.
 The interface for this program will resemble the interface of the program you wrote last week in many ways.
-Rather than having you adapt the code you wrote over the last two weeks to this new purpose, we will provide a starter file containing versions of the ImageViewer, DisplayDifference, DisplayHistograms, and Histogram classes that are complete (and should be quite similar to the ones you created).
-In addition, our starter project will contain complete implementations of the RangeSimplifier described above and SimplifierDriver, a class that extends ImageViewer and provides the GUI components needed to select and apply a simplifier to an image.
-Finally, as explained above, we have included partial implementations of the WaveletSimplifier and RecWaveletSimplifier and the combined waterfall and recursive wavelet transformation.
+Therefore, rather than having you repeat much of the work you did last week by writing the code to implement the interface from scratch, we will provide a starter file containing all of the code needed for the interface, together with several of the image filter classes you used or implemented last week.
+To prepare you to work with our starter project, we will first describe the interface the program provides.
+Then, we will provide a brief tour of the classes included in the starter project.